Nursing bras are great. They are the ultimate all-rounder when it comes to comfort, support and convenience. We all know the benefits of nursing bras.

 The first few weeks post-delivery

-I’ve not seen a mom who didn’t have at least few episodes of boob engorgement.
+I’ve not seen a mom who didn’t have at least few episodes of breast engorgement.
 Most first-time moms also get really sore nipples from baby latching on for the first time.

-Sleep nursing bras (or any comfy wireless nursing bra) will help support your engorged and achy boobs without blocking up your milk ducts.
+Sleep nursing bras (or any comfy wireless nursing bra) will help support your engorged and achy breasts without clogging up your milk ducts.
 The soothing softness of a good quality nursing bra also prevents your sore nipples from chafing on your top.

 Most moms live in their nursing bras during this time.